 Adding a pumping session after breastfeeding can help increase breastmilk supply.
 The best time to pump is 30 minutes to an hour after baby breastfeeds — and hopefully, when they’re content or sleeping!
 For more advice, check out our article on adding pumping to your breastfeeding routine.

 Nothing empties a breast better than a baby, but there are things you can do to pump more efficiently.
 Enter the art of massage!

 Massaging before a pumping session will stimulate the milk ejection reflex.
 Continue to massage your breasts during pumping to keep the flow going.
 This also helps to increase your milk’s fat content, which supports baby’s brain and nervous system development.
 Milk may come out through your nipples but it’s actually produced way further back in the breast tissue, so massage or compression of that tissue may improve pumping results.
-(A hands-free pumping bra, like the Lansinoh Simple Wishes, can help here.)
+(A hands-free pumping bra can help here.)
 Finally, using hand-expression after a pumping session can help you release even more milk.

 Try power pumping

 Familiar with “cluster feeding”?
 Power pumping is like that, but with your double electric pump.
 By emptying your breasts a few times back-to-back, you trick your body into producing even more milk.